faithvoid/xbox-homebrew-repository/README.md

-# xbox-homebrew-repository
+# Original Xbox Homebrew Repository
-XBMC4Xbox compatible homebrew repository for the original Xbox.
+Homebrew repository for the original Xbox.
+All stored as .ZIPs for easy downloading and extraction via XBMC4Xbox.